anti-Fungal toeNail Laser Treatment

 - Treat your skin at the first notice of athletes foot- Use over the counter anti-fungal creams to prevent re-infection of your toenails.
 Fungal infections can spread from your skin back to your toenails.

-- Use of topical anti-fungal liquid- This may be necessary if your toenails starts to shoe signs of discoloration.\
+- Use of topical anti-fungal liquid- This may be necessary if your toenails start to show signs of discoloration.

 For your convenience we carry Clarus antifungal products, which have received the endorsement of the APMA (American Podiatric Medical Association) to help keep your feet in the best shape possible.
 These items are available for purchase over the counter for anyone without an appointment.